AshokNaik009/AshokNaik009/README.md

 ---

 - 🔭 I’m currently working on Ionic V5 and Angular 11, ReactJs, NodeJS, Express and MongoDB
-- 🌱 I’m currently learning React Native and Go
+- 🌱 I’m currently learning React Native and AWS
-- 💬 Ask me about Angular Material and RxJs
+- 💬 Ask me about Angular Material and RxJs and AWS
 - ⚡ Fun fact: My Final Year Project was a Facebook Clone 😅

 ---